tsatria03/CookyCraze/docks/readme.txt

 Cookie flips: counts how many times you have flipped a cookie specifically.
 Penny flips: counts how many times you have flipped a penny specifically.

+Dice roller.

+Total rolls: counts every dice roll.
+Wins: counts rolls where the total met or exceeded the target score.
+Losses: counts rolls where the total fell short of the target score.

 Blackjack.

 Hands played: counts every round where a bet was placed and cards were dealt.